sous-chefs/docker/README.md

 - `mac_address` - The mac address for the container to use.
 - `memory` - Memory limit in bytes.
 - `memory_swap` - Total memory limit (memory + swap); set `-1` to
-  disable swap.
+  disable swap limit (unlimited).
 You must use this with memory and make the swap value larger than memory.
 - `network_disabled` - Boolean to disable networking.
 Defaults to `false`.
 - `network_mode` - Sets the networking mode for the container.
 One of `bridge`,